FAIR PRACTICE CODE

 Such a mechanism shall ensure that all disputes arising out of the decisions of its functionaries are heard and disposed of at least at the next higher level.

-Compliance with respect to all aspects of the Fair Practices Code and the Grievance Redressal Mechanism shall be reviewed by the Board annually unless in the decision of the CEO a review of the policy is needed sooner.
+Compliance with respect to all aspects of the Fair Practices Code and the Grievance Redressal Mechanism shall be reviewed by the Board annually unless regulatory changes requires a review of the policy sooner.

 The various commitments outlined and made by APAC are applicable under a normal operating environment.
 In the event of Force Majeure, APAC may not be able to fulfill its commitments under the FPC to the entire satisfaction of its customers or the other stakeholders.

-A customer should either make a written complaint addressed to the relevant Branch Manager (contact details for the Company’s branches/Place where business is transacted are on the Company’s website), call the Company at [+91 22 - 67499759], or email the Company at firstname.lastname@example.org with:
+A customer should either make a written complaint addressed to the relevant Branch Manager (contact details for the Company’s branches / Place where business is transacted are on the Company’s website, call the Company at [+91 22 6666 8169 during office hours (9:30 a.m. to 6:00 p.m.) ], or email the Company at email@example.com with:

 Step 2: Grievance Redressal Officer Review